 But over 30% of the mountain is rated double-black diamond which puts it in a very elite category.
 There is no end to the different steep lines available.
 This is one of the few places where I cannot possibly ski the steepest exposed, spooky runs like “Paradise Cliffs” (aptly named).
 Even though I have hundreds of days on the mountain, there are many runs I have never skied.
 There will be plenty of challenge for thrill seeking skiers.

 The town of Crested Butte is probably the last mostly authentic mining town which is also a ski resort in the west.
 Telluride is awesome, but it’s no longer really authentic with the billions of dollars that’s been dumped into it.
 In Crested Butte you can walk down Elk Avenue and drop into any of about 10 bars and feel some of the old west ambiance.
 I spent many lost nights at the Talk of the Town in the 90’s and it’s still there 26 years later along with most of the other saloons.
-There are also some surprisingly long-lived dining establishments in the town like Donita’s and some great upscale dining options for plenty of variety.
+There are some great upscale and many more modest dining options for plenty of variety.

 The mountain village of Mt.
 Crested Butte is a short free bus ride away.
 You will be riding that bus a lot if you are staying in town.
 We stayed up on the mountain in the Plaza which is a short walk to the lifts since we are no longer nightlife seekers and this worked well for us.